sriramya-ms/sriramya-ms/README.md

 Full Stack Engineer with 5+ years of experience in software delivery.
 Expert in JavaScript, TypeScript, React, and Node.js.
 Experienced in end-to-end product delivery, from gathering requirements to development, testing, and deployment.

-My career path has focused on building scalable, accessible and user-friendly web applications.
+My career path has been focused on building scalable, accessible and user-friendly web applications.
 I've consistently delivered projects that prioritise performance and security.
 I'm particularly interested in System Design and Web Performance.

 Outside of work, I enjoy spending time in nature through hiking or biking.
 I'm also an avid reader.
 Whether you want to discuss system design trade-offs, share a hiking or book recommendation, or just say hello, feel free to reach out.